analogrelay/SignalRTutorial/tutorial/part1/index.md

-# Getting Started with SignalR Core Preview 1
+# Getting Started with SignalR for ASP.NET Core 2.1 Preview 1

 SignalR is a library that simplifies the process of adding real-time web functionality to applications.
 With SignalR, you can build server applications that can "push" data to browsers and other clients without the client having to request or poll for the data.
 In ASP.NET Core 2.1 Preview 1, SignalR is now available for ASP.NET Core!
 This tutorial shows you how to get started with SignalR in ASP.NET Core 2.1 Preview 1.

+## Prerequisites

+In order to use this template you need the following tools:

+1. .NET Core SDK version 2.1.300 or higher.
+2. Node JS (just needed for NPM, to download the SignalR JavaScript library; we strongly recommend using at least version 8.9.4 of Node).
+3. Your IDE/Editor of choice.

 ## Building the UI